Safeguarding and Child Protection Policy

 - where a crime may have been committed

-- where there is potential for harm outside the home
+- where there is potential for risk outside the home

 Role of the Designated Safeguarding Lead (DSL)

-The Designated Safeguarding Lead (DSL) is a senior member of staff, who undertakes lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems and processes in place) within the school.
+The Designated Safeguarding Lead (DSL) is a senior member of staff, who undertakes lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems and processes in place) within the school and should be explicit in the role holder’s job description.
 The DSL carries a significant level of responsibility and they are given time, funding, resources and support to carry out the role effectively.

 Whilst the activities of the DSL can be delegated to appropriately trained deputies, the ultimate lead responsibility for safeguarding child protection remains with the DSL.